wasmerio/wasmer.io/_posts/wasmer-js-a-new-hope.md

 ---
-title: 'Wasmer-JS: A New Beginning'
+title: 'Wasmer-JS: A New Hope'
-excerpt: 'Wasmer-JS: A New Beginning'
+excerpt: 'Wasmer-JS: A New Hope'
 date: '2021-12-07T00:00:00.000Z'
 author: Syrus Akbary
 published: true